 Larry La Trobe, Bronze dog sculpture in City Square, Melbourne, Australia

-Created by artist Pamela Irving in 1992, the original sculpture was stolen in 1995 and replaced with a new casting in 1996.
+The sculpture was created by artist Pamela Irving in 1992, but was stolen in 1995 and replaced with a new casting in 1996.
+This cycle of loss and restoration became part of the artwork's own history.

 Location: Melbourne